 Each investigator will "own" the samples from their patients and be listed as an author in publications/projects where their samples are used.
-After discussions with participating investigators, a study management committee will make decisions about prioritization of proposals for sample analyses from individual investigators and/or external collaborators, e.g. RFRI sponsors / academic collaborators.
+After discussions with participating investigators, a study management committee will make decisions about the prioritization of proposals for sample analyses from individual investigators and/or external collaborators, e.g., RFRI sponsors / academic collaborators.
 Specifically, if approved, samples will be shipped to analytical centers from the local biobanks; after the analyses are completed, the remainder of the samples will be shipped back to the local biobanks at the sites for continued storage.

-The program in Gothenburg has begun in 2022 and will commence in Leuven early 2023, and other sites in the US and Europe will follow under 2023.
-There is an ongoing attempt to establish a single IRB that will oversee the project at various U.S. sites.
-This will enable standardization of the protocol across sites, reduce IRB associated workload for study teams at each site, facilitate faster implementation of the changes to the protocol and procurement of future funding from the federal agencies and industry partners.
+The program in Gothenburg began in 2022, and the first US site (Mayo Clinic) has recruited ~15 patients, 10 of who have deposited stool/blood samples along with the questionnaire completion.
+Additional 5 US sites are planned to be activated in 2024.
+All US sites will be under a single IRB umbrella, facilitating faster implementation and a path towards participant recruitment.
+This also enables standardization of the protocol across sites, reduces IRB-associated workload for study teams at each site, and facilitates faster implementation of the changes to the protocol, as well as procurement of future funding from federal agencies and industry partners.
+Additionally, other sites in Asia, Latin America, and Europe will follow over 2024-25.

-RFRI- survey of bloating and other gas-related symptoms, sponsored by Danone Nutricia Research
+RFRI- a survey of bloating and other gas-related symptoms, sponsored by Danone Nutricia Research

-This study was a secure Internet population survey of 5,978 adults in the United States, Mexico, and the United Kingdom, conducted to evaluate bloating, distention and other gasrelated symptoms and a wide range of potentially related factors.
+This study was a secure Internet population survey of 5,978 adults in the United States, Mexico, and the United Kingdom, conducted to evaluate bloating, distention, and other gasrelated symptoms and a wide range of potentially related factors.
 The study was designed collaboratively by the RFRI and Danone and sponsored by Danone.

 The study aimed to a) assess the population prevalence of bloating, distention and other gas-related symptoms and their associations with demographics, other symptom characteristics, diet, DGBI, quality of life impairment, and healthcare utilization; b) assess the population prevalence of Rome IV Functional Abdominal Bloating/Distention and to what extent bloating-only, distention-only and mixed subgroups exist within that diagnosis; and c) assess the impact of bloating, distention and combination of both on QoL and healthcare utilization.
-A subset of 1437 participants also completed a 25-minute online VioScreen follow-up survey about their total diet over the past 3 months.
+A subset of 1437 participants completed a 25-minute online VioScreen follow-up survey about their diet over the past 3 months.

-This is the first study to examine both the current and chronic presence of bloating/distention and numerous potential associated factors in the same populationbased sample.
+This is the first study to examine the current and chronic presence of bloating/distention and numerous potential associated factors in the same population-based sample.
 It is yielding a comprehensive picture of the scope of these symptoms.
-The findings show that in a 24-hour period, almost all people in the three-nation survey sample experienced some gas-related symptoms, with the prevalence ranging from 39% for bloating to 81% for flatulence.
-Greater number of gas-related symptoms was associated with poorer physical and mental QoL, higher scores on life stress, anxiety, depression and non-GI body symptom scores, and increased healthcare utilization.
-The average amount of gas-related symptoms was markedly higher in people in Mexico compared to the U.S. and U.K. The study also revealed great excess of gas-related symptoms in individuals with gastroduodenal and bowel DGBI.
+The findings show that in a 24-hour period, almost all people in the three-nation survey sample experienced some gas-related symptoms, ranging from 39% for bloating to 81% for flatulence.
+A more significant number of gas-related symptoms was associated with poorer physical and mental QoL, higher scores on life stress, anxiety, depression, and non-GI body symptom scores, and increased healthcare utilization.
+The average number of gasrelated symptoms was markedly higher in Mexico than in the U.S. and the U.K. The study also revealed a great excess of gas-related symptoms in individuals with gastroduodenal and bowel DGBI.
 The study has resulted in three scientific abstracts presented at UEG Week and DDW, and the first paper is being submitted for publication.
+Additional analyses of this dataset are ongoing and planned, including cluster analysis of individuals with bloating and distention, to be presented at DDW 2024, and further diet sub-study analyses that Danone Nutricia Research will likely conduct.